Kwiebs/Forpetswithlove/exampleSite/content/english/blog/truth-about-cat-scratching.md

 Minimizes the impact of scratching on your furniture.

-## 5. Redirect Scratching Behavior
+## 5. redirect scratching behavior

 ### Instructions